 Functional aspects of your product aside, why would customers buy from you?
 Sure you sell the widgets they need.
 But what emotional aspects of your brand make them want to engage with you, rather than with a competitor?

 Regardless of the product or service you provide, your marketing should support memorable differentiation.
 Emotive marketing might be your most powerful tool for doing so.

 How can you connect with customers at a deeper level?
 How do you differentiate your brand and communicate your competitive advantage in ways that resonate with your audience?

-Here are the 3 ways that emotional appeal can benefit your brand.
+Here are the 3 ways that emotive marketing can benefit your brand:

 Emotional Appeal Adds Deeper Value

 What makes your organization or product valuable?
 Before advertising your product, think about the pain points that your buyers experience.

 Consider addressing the problems that your prospects want to avoid by preemptively highlighting the proven, effective solutions you provide.
 What qualities can buyers affiliate with your brand and appreciate on a personal level?

 Then, keep these qualities and values consistent across all your brand’s channels.
 Websites, brochures and even face-to-face conversations should communicate deliberate messages that support your unique brand.